ur7ez/parse-price-test/README.md

 8. **Notify Subscribers (On Price Change)**

-    If a price change is detected, the system prepares a notification for the subscriber, including the updated price information.
+    Only if a price change is detected, the system prepares a notification for the subscriber, including the updated price information.
+If a subscriber have several advers where prices changed, information of all those advers will be combined in a single notification for that subscriber (to reduce overhead and user experience).

 9. **Update Database (Notification Info)**